 The disease process leading to scleroderma appears to occur as an autoimmune response, in which an abnormal immune system attacks the body itself.
 In scleroderma, this response produces swelling (inflammation) and too much production of collagen.
 Collagen is the tough protein that helps build connective tissues such as tendons, bones, and ligaments.
 Collagen also helps scar tissue form.
 When normal tissue from skin, lungs, the esophagus, blood vessels, and other organs is replaced by this type of abnormal tissue, none of these body parts work as well, and many of the symptoms previously described occur.

-Antigens are large molecules (usually proteins) on the surface of many cells -- both human cells, and cells of viruses, fungi, bacteria, and some non-living substances such as toxins, chemicals, drugs, and foreign particles.
+Antigens are large molecules (usually proteins) on the surface of many cells, both human cells, and cells of viruses, fungi, bacteria, and some non-living substances such as toxins, chemicals, drugs, and foreign particles.
 When the immune system recognizes an antigen as being foreign (not part of the human body), it starts offensive and defensive actions against them by producing antibodies and other chemicals such as cytokines that destroy any cells in the area.

 Much of this activity is directed by white blood cells known as T cells, which are subdivided into killer T cells and helper T cells (TH cells).

 The actions of the helper T cells are of special interest in scleroderma.
 For some unknown reason, the T cells become overactive in scleroderma and mistake the body's own collagen for a foreign antigen.
 This triggers a series of immune responses to destroy the collagen.
 When the body creates antibodies against itself in this way, it is called an autoimmune response.
+While this abnormal immune activation is thought to be active early in disease progression, the failure of immunosuppressive drugs to control the disease suggests that this activation may change over time and be less important later in the disease.

 Research has demonstrated that systemic sclerosis is a polygenic (involving more than one gene) autoimmune (involving the immune system response) disease.
 Several genes and gene-gene interactions have been identified as playing a role in systemic sclerosis.
 Many of these same genes are linked to related diseases, such as rheumatoid arthritis and systemic lupus erythematosus.